 For example, many projects such as RESPOND are already developing this technology to enable even residential buildings to take advantage of this energy-saving technique.

 - Predictive maintenance, which involves building managers’proactivity, and teamwork with energy managers.

 This methodology is based on measuring and monitoring the operational state of the installations, giving recommendations that will result in large savings.

-These techniques can be applied and combined with your BMS and the DEXMA platform, whose DEXMA Optimise tool provides you with a list of anomalies and recommendations.
+These techniques can be applied and combined with your BMS and the Spacewell Energy (Dexma) platform, whose Dexma Optimise tool provides you with a list of anomalies and recommendations.

-- Gamification, on which your energy efficiency plan can be based to change the behavioural patterns of buildings users and increase energy savings.
+- Gamification, on which your energy efficiency plan can be based to change the behavioural patterns of building users and increase energy savings.

-Concretely, gamification consists on using game dynamics and competition in a group of users to encourage the use of a technology and the adoption of new habits.
-For example, pioneering projects such as FEEdBack, in which DEXMA has participated, with which an energy saving App, has been developed by applying gamification.
+Concretely, gamification consists on using game dynamics and competition in a group of users to encourage the use of technology and the adoption of new habits.
+For example, pioneering projects such as FEEdBack, in which Spacewell Energy (Dexma) has participated, with which an energy saving App, has been developed by applying gamification.